Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Russian President Vladimir Putin was scheduled to address a joint session of the Russian parliament on Tuesday to discuss Crimea, according to Russian media reports.

-, according to news agency Reuters.
+Meanwhile, Ukraine's parliament approved a presidential decree to partially mobilize a military reserve unit within the next two months, according to news agency Reuters.
 The plan, which would involve some 40,000 reservists, was aimed at preventing "a repeat of the Crimean scenario in Ukraine's southeastern regions," the Ukrainain secretary of the National Security and Defense Council, Andriy Parubiy, said on Monday.

 Russian media hails results